Fall in Virginia is undoubtedly beautiful, but is this really the best time to visit Shenandoah Valley National Park?

 Weekdays (Monday through Thursday) are the best time to visit.
 Why?
 There are less people so most of the animals don’t hide within the woods.

-Walking further along, we see traces of deer and the imprints of fox.
+Walking further along, we see traces of deer and the imprints of a fox.
 Beyond is a cascading waterfall, entrancing and angelic in the midst of a thicket of trees with lone, angry roots that jut violently from the ground.
 We scramble over damp boulders and tread further until we hear the rush of water from a larger, surging stream draped over a mammoth rock.

 We head back to the road, meandering along the driveway.
 From the window, the trees appear to be strung together along the curls of the byway.
 A dark fur coat blends neatly into the shadows of the trees then twists forward, revealing the figure of a black bear.
 Deers jump across the road unabashedly and rabbits and their smaller relatives remain mostly hidden in the wooded hollows but sporadically dash out.